Edmonton Rush: Relocation

-During Edmonton's playoff run in 2015 Urban began threatening to move the team, telling the Edmonton Sun "It appears that it's coming to an end.
+During Edmonton's playoff run in 2015, Urban began threatening to move the team, telling the Edmonton Sun "It appears that it's coming to an end."
 After much speculation, the team officially announced they'd be moving to Saskatoon, Saskatchewan to play as the Saskatchewan Rush beginning in 2016.
 Urban cited the lack of a long-term deal at Rogers Place, which was slated to replace Rexall Place as Edmonton's main arena.
 Additionally, the Oilers refused to let the Rush put any of their signage at Rexall Place, a move that Urban claimed harmed the Rush's marketing efforts.
+By the end of the season prior to relocation, the Rush won the Champion's Cup for the first and only time in franchise history, defeating the Toronto Rock 11-10 in Game 2.

 Rivalry with the Calgary Roughnecks

 The arrival of the Rush created another version of "The Battle Of Alberta".
 The head coach of the Edmonton Rush however, has come under fire by the Calgary Roughnecks.
 The Rush took out ads in Calgary newspapers before their first meeting that the Rush would "Open a Can" on the Roughnecks.
 This proved to backfire as the Roughnecks defeated the Rush in their first meeting.
 The tactic continued though when the Rush were playing the Toronto Rock, but once again it proved to backfire as the Rock easily won.

 However, Calgary tried this tactic against Edmonton before the April 5, 2008 game by taking an ad in the Edmonton Sun saying that Edmonton was a "City of Losers" instead of a city of champions.
 Just as it had for the Rush, the plan backfired as the Rush won 11–9.

-The rivalry heated up March 13, 2009 in Edmonton as Calgary built up a 14-3 halftime lead over the Rush.
+The rivalry heated up March 13, 2009 in Edmonton as Calgary built up a 14–3 halftime lead over the Rush.
 At the one second mark of the 3rd quarter, a line brawl broke out between the two teams resulting in nine fighting majors and nine misconducts.
 Edmonton did get the upper hand in the first playoff meeting between the teams as the Rush won 11–7 in Calgary on May 1, 2010.

 Edmonton had played four games against the Calgary Roughnecks in the 2012 season.
 The Rush went 0/4 in the regular season when they faced the Calgary Roughnecks.
 Calgary ended their season with the record of 12–4, while Edmonton dominated the second ever playoff Battle Of Alberta with a win over Calgary 19–11.
 Edmonton went on to the Western division final against the Minnesota Swarm toward another win, 15–3, and headed to the NLL finals.